digitalfabrik/integreat-app/docs/08-cicd.md

 `FASTLANE_PASSWORD`

+# Manual deployment

+## Setup environment variables locally

 # Credentials and services

 ## deliverino

 `deliverino` is a GitHub App and can be accessed and installed [here](https://github.com/apps/deliverino).
-This bots updates the repository when a new release is delivered.
+This bot updates the repository when a new release is delivered.

 Access to the Bot is granted by a Private Key in PEM format.
 This is used to get an access token for an installation.
 This access_token allows to write content to the repositories/organisations where it was installed.